 Anakin Skywalker served the Jedi Order for many years, but was eventually manipulated by Chancellor Palpatine into turning on the Order in an effort to save his wife Padme.
 Anakin's dark deeds fail to protect her, and he's ultimately left alone and caged in a black suit.

-Vader's list of atrocities include child murder, numerous instances of torture, and advancement of the brutal Empire, but even before his climatic redemption, Vader wasn't as hard as most Sith.
+Vader's list of atrocities includes child murder, numerous instances of torture, and advancement of the brutal Empire, but even before his climactic redemption, Vader wasn't as hard as most Sith.
 Like Dooku, his sins are aimed at guiding the galaxy to peace, and many of his underlings considered him a great commander for his willingness to lead from the front.
 He occasionally displays acts of mercy, like when he (off-screen) orders C-3PO be returned to the captured Rebels in Episode 5.
 Before his death, Vader gives his life to save Luke from Palpatine, finally rejoining the light.